Joi Mayo

 Joi Mayo represents District 3 on the Charlotte City Council.
 Her district covers portions of south Charlotte where growth and density balance are defining issues in community area planning and zoning decisions.
 Mayo has been one of the most frequently quoted council members in Mercury coverage, appearing in articles on transit, homelessness, policing, zoning, and budget policy.

-Mayo voted yes on the Crosland Southeast affordable housing project and has been active in discussions around the farmers market UDO change, the CMPD staffing crisis, transit safety after the Zarutska killing, and Charlotte's non-congregate shelter plan.
+Mayo voted yes on the Crosland Southeast affordable housing project and has been active in discussions around the farmers market UDO change, the CMPD staffing crisis, transit safety after the Zarutska killing, and Charlotte’s non-congregate shelter plan.
+In June 2026 she was on the prevailing side of the 10-1 vote to extend firefighters the same 10 percent raise approved for police.
 During the April 13 Housing Trust Fund review, Mayo floated redirecting funds from the Willora Lake project to the River District mixed-income proposal, citing concerns that River District could become “another Valentine” without an affordable housing component.

 In The Mercury